adplus-dvertising

 Location

-You’ll find the Museum of Turkish and Islamic Arts in the heart of the Sultanahmet Square (Hippodrome), in Sultanahmet.
+You’ll find the Museum of Turkish and Islamic Arts Istanbul in the heart of the Sultanahmet Square (Hippodrome), in Sultanahmet.
 When you turn your face to the Blue Mosque, while you stand at the Sultanahmet Square, you’ll find the museum on your back.
 See the location map.

 Transportation